zenobio93/seat-docs/docs/email/mailgun.md

 The big title (`sandbox1XXXXXXX` in my case) is the domain name, and the field titled `API Key` is the `MAILGUN_SECRET`.

-Done!.
+Done!
 To test, you can send yourself a password reset email.